Neighborhood Resource Initiative - ToolKit

 What is my organization’s responsibility in this project?

-NRI grant recipients and any other participating organizations must contact Big Thought’s Manager of Research & Evaluation before June 10, 2022 to start the scheduling process of programming observation and summer surveys.
-All surveys and evaluation materials need to be turned in by August 15, 2022.
+2023 NRI grant recipients and any other participating organizations must: 1) Input summer programs into DCoL profile before May 5 2023.
+2) Contact Big Thought’s Manager of Research & Evaluation before May 5, 2023, to request printed summer surveys.
+3) Collect and submit all Enrollment-Attendance information once program ends or before Aug 15, 2023.
+All surveys and evaluation materials need to be turned in by August 31, 2023.
 Anything after that date will not be accepted.

 What will happen with the information collected?

 The Center on Research and Evaluation (CORE) at SMU is responsible for collecting un-biased observation data with no interest in the identities of specific instructors or program facilitators.
 Big Thought reviews the aggregated evaluation data to understand the overall levels of program access, student dosage, and program quality and then provides participating organizations their raw site-level survey data collected during the summer.
 Big Thought will also provide participating organizations with one (1) complimentary license to access the Expanded Learning Information System (ELIS); a dynamic dashboard with program and site-level reports from data collected during summer.